MandyHole/getdriveing/README.md

 <h3 id="components"> React Components</h3>

 I utilised React components for various parts of the website that were used across pages.
 Each had a distinct accompanying css file.
 This kept the code in the pages itself cleaner and shorter and the related css easier to find.
+It also made any subsequent updates to css / content much easier to manage.
+Finally, components made it much simpler to hide/show content without a lot of messy code in the page files.
+For example, the initial tip rating, current tip rating and edit tip rating all appear/disappear in the same location based on the user's actions so only the relevant information is shown.

 Below is a list of the components and where they are used:
 <ul>
 <li>Author Info: Tip Detail page</li>
 <li>Benefits: Homepage and filtered/sort pages</li>